kiharalab/MAINMASTplugin/README.md

 `Size of tabu-list`. default=100
 `Radius of Local MST`. default=10
 `Number of Iterations`
-Note: All attribute values must be set before generating graph.
+Note: All attribute values must be entered before generating graph.
 No field can be empty.

 More detailed explanation of each attributes can be found [here](http://kiharalab.org/mainmast/Tutorials.html#mainmast).